A/N: We're done. :)

 The rocky ground opens up onto a bluff – a beautiful, white cliff overlooking the bay.
-As I stand at the cliff's precipice, San Francisco comes to life just across the water, and for the barest fraction of a moment, as the modern city's lights glow in the darkness, I almost forget where I am and why.
+As I stand at the cliff's precipice, San Francisco comes to life just across the water.
+For the barest fraction of a moment, as the modern city's lights glow in the darkness, I almost forget where I am and why.
 That is, until a brighter light beams from behind me – Alcatraz Island's lighthouse, turning on its searchlight for the evening more out of habit now than necessity.

 The wind whips up my hair and wraps it around my damp face; it blows cold and wet breaths against my back.
 It propels me forward.
 The tips of my flats overhang the cliff.

 There's rustling behind me; whistling in my ear.
 For a handful of seconds, I actually feel hope…I believe...